 The Biobank Study at UT Southwestern Medical Center is a multi-ethnic repository of DNA samples from 10,000 Caucasians, 10,000 Black/ African Americans, and 10,000 Hispanic/Latino Americans that will allow researchers to study the relationships between genetics and disease in different ethnic groups.
-Researchers are currently recruiting Black/ African Americans and Hispanic/Latino Americans from the Dallas Fort Worth Area.
+Researchers are currently recruiting Black/African Americans and Hispanic/Latino Americans from North Texas.

 Heart disease and related illnesses are the leading causes of death in the United States.
-According to the Centers for Disease Control and Prevention, every 39 seconds someone dies from a heart attack, stroke, or related illnesses.
+According to the Centers for Disease Control and Prevention, someone dies from a heart attack, stroke, or related illnesses every 39 seconds.

 Black Americans and Hispanics are affected more severely by heart disease, hypertension, high cholesterol, and other chronic illnesses than other ethnic groups.
 Research suggests that genetics may play a role in one’s risk for developing these diseases.